Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Results

-\heading{Dependence on training and testing scenarios} In terms of training scenarios, there is no clear trend in the sense of models that profit particularly from importance weighting.
-However, it is noteworthy, that evaluation on AAMI (with the sole exception of AAMI Combined) profits most consistently from importance weighted training.
+\heading{Dependence on training and testing scenarios} In terms of training scenarios, there is no clear trend in the sense of models that benefit most from importance weighting.
+However, it is noteworthy that evaluation on AAMI (with the sole exception of when the model is trained on AAMI Combined) profits most consistently from importance-weighted training.
 This aligns with expectations since AAMI is typically furthest from the Calib/Calibfree distributions.

 \heading{OOD generalization for models trained with importance weighting} The impact of the importance weighting approach on OOD generalization on the external datasets is shown in Table \ref{tab:tab_diff_2} and \ref{tab:tab7}.
-In 42 of the $2\times 9\times 4=72$ cases, i.e., in 58\% of the cases, the approach improved the scores.
-However, this statistic obfuscates the true picture as it does not take into account the magnitude of the improvement/degregation.
-The mean improvement through importance weighting across all scenarios is given by 3.39~mmHg for SBP and 3.43~mmHg for DBP and therefore, substantially larger than the improvements within PulseDB, see Table~\ref{tab:tab_diff_1}.
+In 40 of the $2\times 9\times 4=72$ cases, i.e., in 55\% of the cases, the approach improved the scores.
+However, this statistic obfuscates the true picture as it does not take into account the magnitude of the improvement/degradation.
+The mean improvement through importance weighting across all scenarios is given by 2.66~mmHg for SBP and 0.86~mmHg for DBP, and therefore, substantially larger than the improvements within PulseDB, see Table~\ref{tab:tab_diff_1}.
 The table shows that the importance of weighting significantly improves the performance of all MIMIC datasets.
-As before, we proceed with a more detailed analysis of Table~\ref{tab:tab7}.
+As before, we proceeded with a more detailed analysis of Table~\ref{tab:tab7}.

 \heading{Dependence on training dataset} These results underscore that choosing the right training data can significantly enhance generalization on specific test sets.
-For example, training on the Vital dataset achieved 14 best-performing scenarios (highlighted in bold) out of 24 cases, whereas training on the MIMIC and Combined datasets resulted in only 6 and 3 best-performing models, respectively.
-Interestingly, the largest and most diverse training dataset, namely Combined, does not lead to the best generalization.
+For example, training on the Vital dataset achieved 70\% of the best-performing scenarios (highlighted in bold), whereas training on the MIMIC and Combined datasets resulted in only 30\% best-performing models, respectively.
+Interestingly, the largest and most diverse training dataset, namely Combined, does not yield the best generalization.

-\heading{Dependence on training scenario} AAMI subsets, especially ``AAMI Vital'', report lower MAE compared to other subsets, such as 17.03mmHg (7.56 mmHg) (Sensors), 19.76mmHg (8.97 mmHg) (UCI), and 17.18mmHg (8.16 mmHg) (PPGBP), and it acquired one of the best performances on BCG at 10.01mmHg (7.51 mmHg).
-This might relate to the broad blood pressure distibution of AAMI, which serves as a basis for importance weighting approaches.
+\heading{Dependence on training scenario} AAMI subsets, especially ``AAMI Vital'', report lower MAE than other subsets, such as 17.03 mmHg (7.57 mmHg) (Sensors), 19.76 mmHg (8.98 mmHg) (UCI), and 17.18 mmHg (8.16 mmHg) (PPGBP), and it acquired one of the best performances on BCG at 10.01 mmHg (7.51 mmHg).
+This might relate to the broad blood pressure distribution of AAMI, which serves as a basis for importance weighting approaches.